naomi1i/web-s02-practice-problems/README.md

 ## Setup Instructions

-1. Fork and clone this repository to a location in your computer you can find easily.
+1. Fork this repository and clone it to a location in your computer you can find easily.
 2. Install the [Live Server extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 **In order to work on a particular set of practice problems:**